 The church of St. Peter and Paul was erected around the mid-thirteenth century, parhaps from the Wydźga foundation from the Powała family.
 It is also called the Equine Church, and this name comes from the remarks from which it follows that the money for the church building comes from the sale of wild horses grazing in this area.
 The original call was St. Margaret.
 In 1783 it was restored.
 In 1896 a musical choir was built and the shape of the window openings was changed.

 The original entrance portal to the church was on the south side of the nave.
 The windows were narrow, semicircle, and splayed on both sides.
-An interesting element of the building is the triad of windows on the eastern wall of the chancel.
-On the facades of the building there are also shallow cavities in the bricks, which are probably remnants of the burning of fire on Holy Saturday with the use of timber fire drills.
+An interesting element of the building was the triad of windows on the eastern wall of the chancel, arranged in a pyramidal manner, i.e. with a central window higher than the two side ones.

 Tomaszewski A., Romańskie kościoły z emporami zachodnimi na obszarze Polski, Czech i Węgier, Wrocław 1974.